 If your business involves a lot of traveling, consider replacing company phones with newer models with hotspots built in.
 Or, you can purchase one for about $100 each from your provider along with a monthly plan fee.

 4. Keep Business and Personal Separate

-It’s common these days to have employees work remotely from time to time.
-We’ve already been over the dangers of public WiFi, but what about their connections at home?
+It is very common these days to have employees work remotely from time to time.
+We have already been over the dangers of public WiFi, but what about their connections at home?